dictadata/pdf-data-parser/README.md

 [CongJul22.pdf](./test/data/pdf/CongJul22.pdf) contains four tables.
 This document contains page headers and footers.

 The oddity of this document is the additional table header that identifies each table.
 This content item, e.g. "US Representative District 1", is actually in the document content after the table.
 The parser has to insert the cell data in the appropriate flow order before output of data rows.

-PdfDataParser does not support the splitting of output so the file would need to be read for times.
+PdfDataParser does not support the splitting of output so the file would need to be read four times.
 Alternatively, a Node.js stream transform or writer derived class could be used to split the data into multiple outputs.

 ```javascript
 parser1 = new PdfDataParser({ url: "./data/pdf/CongJul22.pdf", heading: "US Representative District 1", cells: 12 })